#1 - How to Stay Grounded and Move Forward | Marcus Aurelius

 This practice is a core practice in Stoicism and is called Memento Mori - remember your mortality.
 I use it every day to check myself if I am still on the path I want to be on, if I am being the person I want others to recognize in me.

-This requires us to be present, in the moment, to be aware and mindful of who we are.
+This requires us to be present, at the moment, to be aware and mindful of who we are.
 It demands of us to be 100% honest with ourselves.
-This can be a hard task for me, especially if I am not walking the talk in that moment.
+This can be a hard task for me, especially if I am not walking the talk at that moment.
 But it is necessary for me to be strict with myself to be the person I want to be.
 It is necessary to have the Courage to take an honest look at yourself.

 This quote teaches us that there is no yesterday and no tomorrow.
 Just now.
 Just what we are doing right this moment.
-The past is forever gone and the future is eternally unreachable.
+The past is forever gone, and the future is eternally unreachable.
 What we make of it is what happens in this instance.

 I need to check myself and be wise about how I invest my time, as well as temperate.
 I could engage in totally hedonistic behavior, only do things I love, and have the best time ever right now.
 However, that might not get me where I would like to be in the mid- to long-term.